johnpapa/generator-hottowel/README.md

 			/content

 ### Installing Packages
-When you generate the project it should run these commands, but if you notice missing pavkages, run these again:
+When you generate the project it should run these commands, but if you notice missing packages, run these again:

  - `npm install`
  - `bower install`